 "Latin is a language, as dead as dead can be, first it killed the Romans and now it’s killing me!
 Salvete omnes!"
 Latin may be considered a 'dead language' but it is still very much alive as the root language for all Romance languages and most Indo-European languages.
 Indeed, more than 65% of English words come from Latin.
 Latin is offered as an option to pupils from Year 6.
 Learning the grammatical structure of Latin gives them a huge advantage in learning other inflected languages and pupils see immediate benefits to their spoken and written English.
 Children gain an expanded vocabulary and an understanding of word formation that can help even with unfamiliar words - especially useful in the fields of medicine and law.
 Latin is required for most scholarship applications and signifies a rigorous scholarly ability that is valued highly among secondary schools.

-To View our CE Latin Curriculum Map for the 2020 Lent Term click here
+To View our CE Latin Curriculum Map for the 2020 Michaelmas Term click here

-To View our Libellem Latin Curriculum Map for the 2020 Lent Term click here
+To View our Libellum Latin Curriculum Map for the 2020 Michaelmas Term click here

 Spanish is offered as an alternative to Latin in Year 6.
 A rewarding, rich language it is spoken by 426 million people around the world and is the official language in 21 different countries.
 After Mandarin it is the world's second most spoken language and the second most used internationally.